cpldcpu/BitNetMCU/docs/documentation.md

 # BitNetMCU

-**Surpassing 99% MNIST Test Accuracy with Low-Bit Quantized Neural Networks on a low-end RISC-V Microcontroller**
+**Surpassing 99% MNIST Test Accuracy with Low-Bit Quantized Neural Networks on a low-end 32 Bit Microcontroller**

 ## Table of Contents
 - [Introduction and Motivation](#introduction-and-motivation)